 - Some meds are controlled because they have dangerous physical properties, like nitroglycerine

-- Pharmaceuticals being detected in our drinking water
+- Pharmaceuticals are also detected in our drinking water

 Credit: Al Granberg.

-The California Department of Toxic Substance Control has information on pharmaceutical waste Disposal.
+The California Department of Toxic Substances Control has information on pharmaceutical waste Disposal.

-What CNEHJ Members Are Up to Regarding Greening Healthcare?
+What Are Nurses Up to Regarding Greening Healthcare?

 In addition to the environmental health issues associated with hospitals, CNEHJ’s Greening Hospital TEAM is working on several occupational health risks to nurses including nurses’ respiratory exposures to: